Do you have crooked teeth?

 Some people fear getting braces because they do not want to be teased.
 However, lingual braces are the perfect procedure as they are placed behind your teeth, hiding them from sight.

-Your dentist will need to take an imprint of your teeth and send it to a dental laboratory where your braces inside teeth will be customized to fit your teeth.
+Your dentist will need to take an imprint of your teeth and send it to a dental laboratory where the braces inside your teeth will be customized to fit your teeth.
 The whole process takes about six to eight weeks.
-Once they are ready, your dentist will apply them to the back of your teeth using dental cement.
+Once ready, your dentist will apply them to the back of your teeth using dental cement.

 The straightening process is similar to standard braces, where pressure is repeatedly applied, steadily aligning your teeth into their desired position.
 The time frame of this process varies, depending on the overcrowding of your teeth and your bite.
 Typically it can take around 18 – 36 months.

 Not all dentists offer inside braces as they require specialist training and equipment.
-Therefore, it is best to do your research and find recommendations for a qualified specialist.
+Therefore, it is best to research and find recommendations for a qualified specialist.

 Am I a Good Candidate?